26 APR 2018

-We look back at the best World Built Environment Forum Summit yet.
-Where innovators and global influencers arrive in one place to determine the future direction of the built environment.
+We look back at the best World Built Environment Forum Summit yet, at which innovators and global influencers gathered to determine the future direction of the built environment.

-The World Built Environment Forum Summit is a unique gathering of innovators and global influencers addressing the world’s biggest challenges including collaborate infrastructure, investment risk and the fourth industrial revolution.
+The World Built Environment Forum Summit is a unique gathering of innovators and global influencers addressing the world’s biggest challenges, including collaborative infrastructure, investment risk and the fourth industrial revolution.

-"When we try and convert, adapt and upgrade buildings, it’s always more expensive and more difficult than it is to do it from a clean sheet of paper and design in the right principals from the beginning".
+Keynote speaker, Tesla co-founder and CTO, JB Straubel, shared his insights to an audience with standing room only, highlighting the need for innovation, creative thinking and forward planning: "When we try and convert, adapt and upgrade buildings, it’s always more expensive and more difficult than it is to do it from a clean sheet of paper and design in the right principles from the beginning".

-The World Built Environment Forum Summit 2018 provided a wealth of presentation, networking opportunities and lead the key conversations that will inform discussions for the coming 12 months until the summit reconvenes in New York, April 2019.
-See you there.
+The World Built Environment Forum Summit 2018 provided a wealth of presentation, networking opportunities and key conversations that will inform discussions for the coming 12 months until the summit reconvenes in New York in April 2019.

 Watch highlights from the 2018 World Built Environment Summit Fourm, at which industry leaders debated the future of the built environment.